 23rd Biennial Conference

-We stand on the cusp of far-reaching technologically driven change.
+As we continue to digest the socio-economic impact of Covid, we are also witnessing the start of far-reaching technologically driven change.
 Big Data and Artificial Intelligence (AI) are beginning to have a significant and widespread impact, from improving healthcare provision and diagnosis to enhancing the liveability of urban areas through smart city initiatives.
 And the Internet of Things (IoT) is spreading across the economy, collecting ever larger amounts of data that is being analysed to improve sectors as diverse as logistics, retail and manufacturing.
 This data will provide the basis for entrepreneurial innovative activity, creating new business models and industries and improving existing products and services.

 As new business models emerge as the technologies are adopted, what should the regulatory response be?
 Should regulators be concerned with the ‘winner takes all’ nature of many markets and take appropriate actions, or will technological change and the innovation that accompanies it limit the ability of companies to monopolise markets?
 Privacy concerns, as well as the accuracy of the data that is collected and analysed, are likely to come to the fore – these issues will be exacerbated by the global nature of the digital economy that is emerging, where Asian equipment companies and US-based content providers are prominent.
 More broadly technological change questions our understanding of markets across the value chain, and how they should be regulated?

 We welcome submissions on the impact of new technologies on regulation, existing business models and how they may change in the years to come and how they may be adopted.
 In addition, we welcome submissions on a range of topics as outlined below: